TechLabCommunity/AFArray/README.md

 ```
 When while cycle exits, you'll could iterate it again.

-## EFundamental Type and extended methods
+## Fundamental Type and extended methods

-...
+See AFArrayType.